 What is an 'easy' song is often misunderstood.
 Many lists with easy songs have a range of well over an octave and/or big jumps.
 These songs might still be easy to remember - but they can be hard on your vocal cords, especially for beginners.

-So here are my criteria
+So here are my criteria of an easy song:

 - A short range